amadeus4dev/developer-guides/docs/get-started/first-api-call.md

       -H 'Authorization: Bearer ABCDEFGH12345'
 ```

-Note how we add the `Authorization` header to the request with value `Bearer` string concatenated with the token previously requested.
+Note how we add the `Authorization` header to the request with the value `Bearer` string concatenated with the token previously requested.

 ### Evaluating the Response